 Have you ever heard of muck or macro diving?
-Muck divers look beyond many of the ocean’s bigger animals and pristine environments, in favour of stark seabeds and murky waters.
-But, despite the desolate appearance of these dive sites, there is often far more to discover than first meets the eye - macro species.
+Muck divers look beyond the ocean’s bigger animals and pristine environments, in favour of stark seabeds and murky waters.
+Why?
+Well despite the desolate appearance of these dive sites, there is often far more to discover than first meets the eye - macro species.

 Get ready to meet the creme de la creme of curious underwater animals, and learn our top tips for where and how to find them.